 \section{Abstract}

-We introduce a new type of inversion-free feedforward hysteresis control with the Preisach operator.
-The feedforward control has a high-gain integral loop structure with the Preisach operator in negative feedback.
-This allows obtaining a dynamic quantity which corresponds to the inverse hysteresis output, since the loop error tends towards zero for a sufficiently high feedback gain.
-By analyzing the loop sensitivity function with hysteresis, which acts as a non-constant phase lag, we show the achievable bandwidth and accuracy of the proposed control.
-Remarkable fact is that the control bandwidth is theoretically infinite, provided the integral feedback loop with Preisach operator can be implemented with a smooth hysteresis output.
-Numerical control examples with the Preisach hysteresis model in differential form are shown and discussed in detail.
+We introduce a new inversion-free feedforward hysteresis control using the Preisach model.
+The feedforward scheme has a high-gain integral loop structure with Preisach hysteresis operator in negative feedback.
+This allows obtaining a dynamic quantity which corresponds to the inverse hysteresis output, as the loop error tends towards zero for a sufficiently high feedback gain.
+By analyzing the loop sensitivity function with hysteresis that acts as a state-varying phase lag, we demonstrate the achievable bandwidth and accuracy of the proposed control method.
+Remarkable fact is that the control bandwidth is theoretically infinite, provided the Preisach operator in feedback can be implemented in a way to ensure the $\mathcal{C}^0$ continuous hysteresis output.
+Numerical control examples with the Preisach hysteresis model in differential form are presented.

 \bstctlcite{references:BSTcontrol}